bhowiebkr/PrintNC_Solidworks/README.md

 # PrintNC in Solidworks

 This is the [PrintNC](https://github.com/threedesigns/printNC) design rebuilt in Solidworks from the original Fusion360 files.
+For more information on PrintNC see the [website](https://threedesign.store/) and the [wiki](https://wiki.printnc.info/en/home)

 ## Progress
 I’ve just started out so not too much.
 I have the new V3 Z-axis mostly rebuilt.
 Starting to work on the gantry and base next from V2.X alpha.